AndreM222/Procedural-Generator/README.md

 ## Contents

 This project contains a procedural generator I developed for the use of my research on AI in unreal engine.
+For more information on how to use it refer to the [Documentation](/docs/setup.md).

 ## Dependencies